HancerMercede/DGII_TEST_FRONT_END/README.md

  2 - yarn init,
  3 - yarn dev

-Hope this project satisfice your needs for the role of sofware engineer vacancy.
+Hope this project satisfies your needs for the role of sofware engineer vacancy.

 Here some images of the final result:
 Contributors List